NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 Purpose/Hypothesis
 -
 Always consider the source and motives of intelligence.
-For example "Journalism" usually starts from the story the editor wants to tell and works backwards to find "evidence/facts" that support the narative they want to tell.
-My motive is simple; To understand the economic realities of the "Climage Change" narative with actual facts and determine the voracity of Climate change motivations.
+For example "Journalism" usually starts from the story the editor wants to tell and works backwards to find "evidence/facts" that support that narative.
+If the journalist and editor have integrety they will change their story to reflect facts and not ignore facts that don't support their story.
+This is a reason ACTUAL intelligence is often a secret, in order to figure out what is going on away from political influences.

-Every search starts someplace, Orientaiton, for this I take my decdes of software development experiance
+This project represents a starting point for your improvment of your own perception of the world.
+You already have a preconcieved notion of how things are.
+If you practice intelligence correctly you will always find aspects of yourD preconceptions that are in error.
+When you learn the facts and their context they will not agree with your friends, the media, your professors, generally accepted theories, or yourself.
+Often reality crystallizes into truths that are so profound it may take years before you accept them let alone are able to convince others.
+Look at AE's work for example.
+It took him years to understand and accept some of the implications of his early work.
+He never did fully believe the implications of quantum mechaninics.
+And today, 100 years later, most of the human race still does not even partially believe/understand it.

+My motive is simple; To understand the economic realities and facts of the "Climage Change" narative in order to determine the voracity of Climate change and their motivations.

+Method
+-

+Every search starts someplace;  I have started with physics and general relativity.
+This perspective allows me to understand the energies expeneded in the earths/sun/space climate system and actually comprehend these energies.

+Brief Relativity summary; Time is not a special unit, it is part of space and should be measured in meters.
+This 'fact' means that the speed of light is actually a unitless measure equal to one and the second is equal to 186,000 miles.

+This means that energy and mass are actually the same thing.
+Mass is not matter, it is an attribute of matter.
+A kg is 89.9 Peta J or 25 Tera watt hrs.
+This might take 186k miles to absorb.

+Note: the nagasaki bomb released 1g of energy, a 21 mega ton bomb releases a kg of energy, 1000 x nagasaki.
+Annual world electricity production is about 24,000 TWh or 947 kg (947,000 nagasaki sized bombs).

+Our star radiates 385 yotta watts about 0.1 x the mass of Mt Everest per hour or 15,000 trillion nagasaki's per hr.

 Procedures
 -